Copy article link

 The connection is a parameter that determines the speed at which sniping is done, as it is where the RPC is selected.

 A connection settings interface for the Smithii Sniper Bot, offering the option to use a premium RPC endpoint for an additional 0.25 SOL.
 The premium service claims to outperform 95% of available RPCs on the market.
-The interface shows an RPC endpoint (https://api.mainnet-beta.solana.com) and an RPC WebSocket endpoint (wss://api.mainnet-beta.solana.com), providing users with connection details to Solana's mainnet.
+The interface shows an RPC endpoint (https://api.mainnet-beta.Solana.com) and an RPC WebSocket endpoint (wss://api.mainnet-beta.Solana.com), providing users with connection details to Solana's mainnet.

 By default the Solana public RPC remains selected, but you can use our own premium RPC for 0.25 SOL.